Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Consistency of the SML strategy

-This condition eliminates the trivial case where $f_k=0$ is the optimal classifier for all $k\in\mathcal{K}$.
+This condition eliminates having $f_k=0$ as the optimal solution for all $k\in\mathcal{K}$.
 To understand this condition, we recall the definition of $f_k$ from \eqref{eq: approximate logit function f_k}.
 Suppose that $f_k(h)=0$ for all $h\in\mathcal{H}_k$, then it will hold that

 Consequently, agent $k$ will make an \emph{uninformed} decision that randomly assigns the labels $+1$ and $-1$ with equal probability to all feature vectors.
-In other words, this agent fails to learn any discriminative information for the two classes based on its training set and the admissible function class.
-In comparison, according to definition \eqref{eq: target risk}, condition \eqref{eq: R^o condition} implies that there exists some agent $k$ such that

-That is, the uninformative classifier $f_k=0$ is not optimal for agent $k$.
-Put differently, condition \eqref{eq: R^o condition} ensures that there is \emph{at least one} agent that is capable of making a better decision than random guessing.
+In other words, this agent fails to learn any discriminative information for the two classes during the training phase.
+In comparison, according to definition \eqref{eq: target risk}, condition \eqref{eq: R^o condition} implies that there exists some agent $k$ such that $\widetilde{\mathsf{R}}^o_k<\Phi(0)$.
+That is, the uninformative classifier $f_k=0$ is not optimal for this agent.
+Therefore, condition \eqref{eq: R^o condition} ensures that there is \emph{at least one} agent that is able to make a better decision than random guessing.

-In a manner similar to the target risk, the weighted network averages for the empirical and expected risks \eqref{eq: empirical risk} and \eqref{eq: expected risk of f_k} are defined as follows:

 Next, we introduce some notation related to the \emph{Rademacher complexity} of function classes $\{\mathcal{F}_k\}$ \cite{sayed2022inference,boucheron2005theory}.
 Let